Songyosr/SampleSize/README.md

 # SampleSizer: A Shiny App for Calculating Sample Size

-Hey there, welcome to the SampleSizer Shiny app!
+Welcome to the SampleSizer Shiny app!
 This app is designed to help researchers and statisticians calculate the necessary sample size for a study.
-It's a bit of a work-in-progress, so sorry in advance for the bugs!

 ## Features